madtreat/csce452/README.md

    $ cmake ..
    $ make

-and to run the project:
+and to run the project (from the build directory):
    $ ./src/paintbot